Thom52/apollo-11-mission/README.md

 While the current version of the project is fully functional, I have some features planned for future updates that I didn't have time to implement in this release.

 1. **Interactive Images**:
-   - As users hover over the images on the Images Page their scale will increase causing them to pop off the page and a text overlay giving more context on the photo will appear.
+   - As users hover over the images on the Images Page, their scale will increase causing them to pop off the page and a text overlay giving more context on the photo will appear over them.
    - Clicking the photos will also take the user to the image source page on the official NASA webpage.
 2. **Astronaut Page**:
-   - Create a page to provide a historical bakground on the astronauts of the Apollo 11 mission.
+   - Create a page to provide a historical background on the astronauts of the Apollo 11 mission.
 Provide images and media to further increase the content of the information as well as links to relevant pages on the astronauts.
 3. **NASA Page**:
    - Create a page detailing the historical timeline of NASA from the origin of the Apollo programme up to the launch of Apollo 11.
 Provide details on the previous Apollo missions and how they affected the overall success of Apollo 11, with multimedia and links to support it.
 4. **Audio Link**: